bipul34/UCSX-IMM-Ansible/README.md

-1. Variable that require customer inputs are part of group_vars/
+1. Variable that require customer inputs are part of group_vars/.
+Update API key on inventory and ucs.yml (two location)
 2. Variable that do not typically require customer input (e.g. descriptions etc.) are present under role_name/defauls/main.yml.

 **Playbook Execution Commands**